 Causes of Disruptive Mood Dysregulation Disorder

 Research is still going on the exact causes of disruptive mood dysregulation disorder.
-However, there are few factors which play a major role in causing the disruptive mood dysregulation disorder.
+However, there are few factors that play a major role in causing disruptive mood dysregulation disorder.
 Such factors are:

 - Other mental condition